-Briermere Farms FRUIT CSA SHARE
+Briermere Farms FRUIT CSA SHARE (NON-ORGANIC)

 PLEASE NOTE THAT THE BRIERMERE FARMS FRUIT SHARE IS CONVENTIONALLY GROWN AND MAY BE TREATED WITH SYNTHETIC PESTICIDES.

 FRUIT VARIETY & SCHEDULE

 The Briermere Farm Tree Fruit Share is primarily an Apple, Peach & Pear Share, with a few other varieties of fruit mixed in.
 This reflects the predominant fruits grown by this grower here on Long Island.
 Here is a schedule of when you can expect to see the various types of fruits during the season:

 August through mid-September : Peaches

 The FRUIT SHARE will run for 14 weeks from August through November.
 It will consist of a 3-4 lb bag of fruit per week.

 Total Share Price: $92